varunmadhavam/RTL_Design_With_SKY130/README.md

       5. To zoom in, click on the area that you want to zoom in and then click on the [+] button.
          ![](/src/gif/iverilog5.gif)
 3. ### Synthesis with Yosys
-    1. **What is yosys.!?**
+    1. **What is yosys.!?** :
        Yosys is free software framework for RTL synthesis licensed under the ISC license.
-It currently has extensive Verilog-2005 support and provides a basic set of synthesis algorithms for various application domains
+It currently has extensive Verilog-2005 support and provides a basic set of synthesis algorithms for various application domains.
+Yosys  reads a design  from the verilog file, synthesizes it to a gate-level netlist using the cell library in the given Liberty file  and writes the synthesized results as Verilog netlist to output.
+    2. **The Standard Library File** :
+       The standard library file is a collection of logical modules.
+It can include basic gates like not, and , or etc and macrocells like flops and muxes.
+Further many flavours of the same gate might be presnet like slow, medium, fast as well as multiple input options like 2 inputs , 3 inputs etc..

 # FAQs
 1. What is the significance of -lib while importing liberty file in yosys